-Calvary Chapel Family as we move to re-gather at the YMCA we are reminding you to continue to abide in Christ… we need His leading of our lives now more than ever before in this new season of ministry.
+- Calvary Chapel Family as we move to re-gather at the YMCA we are reminding you to continue to abide in Christ… we need His leading of our lives now more than ever before in this new season of ministry.
 This is a time for extra focused effort on fulfilling Gods unique call upon our lives.

 - We are excited to gather together with you again church, but we do understand that not everyone will be able or ready to participate at in-person gatherings at this time, and that is OK.
-We will continue providing our online streaming service which you can view from our church website and are working hard to continue to make it a high-quality experience at: live.ccfergusfalls.com and on YouTube at: youtube.com/c/Ccfergusfalls
+We will continue to stream our church services online which you can view from our church website and are working hard to continue to make it a high-quality experience at: live.ccfergusfalls.com and on YouTube at: youtube.com/c/Ccfergusfalls

 - If you have any prayer requests or needs at this time (help shopping for groceries, etc.), or questions please feel free to let me know us know and email us (email@example.com) or call us (218-531-9349).

 5 Ways to Stay Safe and Love One Another